docutils/docutils/sandbox/html4strict/README.txt

 Footnotes and citations
 ~~~~~~~~~~~~~~~~~~~~~~~

-+ Based on definition lists.
++ Typeset as CSS-styled definition lists.

 + Collect adjacent footnotes/citations in one list.